List of Divergent characters: Jeanine Matthews

 Jeanine Matthews appears in Divergent and Insurgent, serving as the main antagonist in both novels.
 She was born in, and chose, Erudite as her faction.
 Jeanine was a childhood friend of Tris' father, Andrew, but their relationship ended after he saw her subjecting a factionless into a simulation in cold blood.
 She was appointed as leader of Erudite solely based on her IQ score.
 She developed the Aptitude Test, which has to be taken before the Choosing Ceremony.
 She creates many articles about Abnegation based on lies and published in newspapers run by Erudite, to make people believe that they are not a selfless faction but rather greedy and selfish.
-A bespectacled woman, she has sharp, watery gray eyes with an attractive face, a stretch marks on her knees, and her fingernails look to have been bitten raw.
+A bespectacled woman, she has sharp, watery gray eyes with an attractive face, stretch marks on her knees, and her fingernails look to have been bitten raw.

 In Divergent, she develops the serum to control Dauntless and make them kill Abnegation.
 When Tris and Four are caught, she injects Four with another serum that works on Divergent and sends him to the Control Room to oversee the attack and sentences Tris to death.
 Her plans are stopped when Tris escapes and breaks Four from his mind control, then injects the simulation serum on Jeanine herself to make her stop the Dauntless simulation.